kevindoran/rl/src/notes.md

 For the moment, I will go with using references and reference_wrappers.
 It may be desirable to switch to using pass by value in future.

+# TODO List

+* Setup glog properly.
+* Consider removing usages of Expects and Ensures in favour of using glog methods directly.
+Or define our own macro that wraps glog. glog has better reporting on asserts.